EyevinnOSC/onboarding/README.md

 - Level 2: GitHub workflow running Playwright tests where OSC instances are created before tests are run and removed when tests are completed
 - Level 3: Verify that client side ads are played and tracking is correctly reported

+## Frontend application

+- Level 1: A frontend application available online for a simple todo application where the todo list is stored in a CouchDB database
+- Level 2: User registration and login for access to the todo application
+- Level 3: A user can attach images and videos to a task in the todo list

 # Resources